yuqingpsy/yuqingpsy.github.io/content/_index.md

       title: 'Positions'
       subtitle: ''
       text: |-
-        I am actively looking for talented postdocs and graduate students to join the lab.
+        I am actively seeking talented postdocs and graduate students to join the lab.
+Please email me with your CV if you are interested!
     design:
       columns: '1'
   #- block: collection